hearot/MICIO/README.md

 You can assign an expression with `VAR := EXPR` or `VAR = EXPR`, where `VAR` is a valid identifier in the grammar and `EXPR` is an expression for a `Song`.

+You can define constants using either `CONST VAR := EXPR` or `CONST VAR = EXPR`.
+Keep in mind that you can't define a constant with the same name as an existing variable, nor can you redefine an existing constant.

+The identifier `EMPTY` is already employed to define the empty song object.

 #### Examples

 - `x := A4`: assigns the song `A4` to the variable `x`.
 - `scale := C4 -> D4 -> E4 -> F4 -> G4 -> A4 -> B4 -> C5`: assign the C major scale to `scale`.
 -  `y := F(x)`: assigns the evaluation of `F` with argument `x` to the variable `y`.
+- `CONST x := A4`: defines the constant `x` with value `A4`.

 ### Function Declarations